Lidl Deals

 Please be Drinkaware.

-• If you head into a Lidl store (find your nearest) you can pick up a 5kg 'Too Good To Waste' box of fruit and vegetables for £1.50, while stock lasts.
+If you head into a Lidl store (find your nearest) you can pick up a 5kg 'Waste Not' box of fruit and vegetables for £1.50, while stock lasts.
 The boxes contain 'edible but not perfect' fruit and veg, which are slightly past its best, but still safe to eat.
 This is currently an ongoing offer with no end date, but we'll update you here if that changes.

 What you'll actually get is completely random as the boxes are made up on the day with whatever fruit and veg is looking past its best in each store.
 Some could be damaged or discoloured, but you'll be able to see what you're getting before you buy.